After travelling alone in Russia for the first time, here are a few essential tips that will be helpful while planning a trip to Russia.

 Russia is the largest country in the world with 11 different time zones.
 Even after several trips to Russia, it is impossible to cover all the places of interest.
 So, I shortlisted a few that I can experience during a 3-week trip.
-After travelling alone in Russia for the first time, here are a few tips that will be helpful while travelling to Russia.

-Tourist visa for Indian citizens
+Tourist visa for Russia

 Currency exchange

-It is better to carry US dollars or Euro and get them exchanged in any of the banks in the city.
+It is better to carry US dollars or euros and get them exchanged in any of the banks in the city.
 The exchange rate at the banks seemed to be reasonable.
 I got US dollars exchanged from VTB bank on Nevsky Avenue in Saint Petersburg.

 ATMs

 Withdrawing cash using your international debit card is the best option.
-I used SBI debit card.
+I used an SBI debit card.
 Smaller stores accept only cash and all the restaurants and other major stores accept credit cards.

 Language

 In restaurants and cafes, menus are usually in English too.
-If you know a few words of basic Russian, it can make a lot of difference, especially at the railway stations during security scans.
+If you know a few words of basic Russian, it can make a lot of difference, especially at railway stations during security scans.
 There was an incident at St. Petersburg railway station when a security person was asking me if I had my cell phone in my purse.
 The security person was saying ” Sotovyy”(it means cell ) and I was standing blank.
 Finally, another passenger helped me with that.

-It will be better if you know some basic words apart from ”Privet” and ”Spasibo” 🙂 (Though Spasibo helped a lot).
-Those were the only two words I knew but now I know a lot more.
-Having an idea about the Cyrillic alphabets would be another plus to understand the signs in the malls and streets.
-Moscow and Saint Petersburg have everything written in English too.
-So, it wouldn’t be a problem in these two places.
+It will be better if you know some basic words apart from ”Privet” and ”Spasibo” 🙂 (though Spasibo helped a lot).
+Those were the only two words I knew but now I know a few more.
+Having an idea about the Cyrillic alphabet would be another plus to comprehending the signs in the malls and streets.

 Transportation